|Nutrition Facts (per serving)|

 I lean towards brewed fruited beers and had not considered muddling my own fruit and adding the juice to my beer.
 Watermelon?!
 What a beautiful color!
 The vanilla syrup adds just a hint more sweetness that makes this summer drink a go-to.” —Mary Jo Romano

 1 1/2 cups coarsely chopped watermelon, more if needed

 Gather the ingredients.

-In a mixing glass, muddle the watermelon to extract its juice.
+In a mixing glass, muddle the watermelon to extract the juice.

-Pour the vanilla syrup into a frosty pint glass, then fill halfway with watermelon juice.
+Pour the vanilla syrup into a frosty glass, then fill with the watermelon juice.

 Top with the beer.
 Serve and enjoy.

 - When straining the watermelon, you can get a little extra juice by pressing the fruit into the strainer.
 Be sure to use a fine-mesh strainer to capture all the seeds and small pieces of fruit.

 - If you have a juicer, use that for the watermelon to maximize the juice yield.
 Store any excess in a tightly sealed bottle in the refrigerator and use it within a couple of days.